olduf/chip8_emu/README.md

 # Chip8 Emulator
-Chip8 emulator built in C++.
+Chip8 emulator built in C++ (I am not a professional C++ dev.).
 Uses SFML.

-I am not a professional C++ dev.
+Pretty sure it's buggy, but it passes the test roms, and runs space invaders and tetris.

 ## Requirement
  - [SFML 2.5](https://www.sfml-dev.org/index.php)